Yaya-Cout/Upsilon-Workshop-API/README.md

 ## Installation

+To install the API, you need to have a working installation of Python 3.9 or higher.
+You also need to have a working installation of pip.

 ### Virtualenv (optional)

 It is recommended to use a virtualenv to install the API.
 This will allow you